fan-ziqi/isaaclab_envs/README.md

 [![License](https://img.shields.io/badge/license-BSD--3-yellow.svg)](https://opensource.org/licenses/BSD-3-Clause)

 This repository contains the extensions for Matterport3D and Unreal Engine Assets.
-The extensions should enable to easily load the assets into Isaac Sim, and have access to the semantic labels.
+The extensions enable the easy loading of assets into Isaac Sim and have access to the semantic labels.
 They are developed as part of the ViPlanner project ([Paper](https://arxiv.org/abs/2310.00982) | [Code](https://github.com/leggedrobotics/viplanner)) and are based on the [Orbit](https://isaac-orbit.github.io/) framework.

 **Attention:**
-The main part of the extensions is currently updated to the latest orbit version.
+The central part of the extensions is currently updated to the latest orbit version.
-This repo contains a temporary solution that is sufficient for the demo script included in ViPlanner, found [here](https://github.com/leggedrobotics/viplanner/tree/main/omniverse).
+This repo contains a temporary solution sufficient for the demo script included in ViPlanner, found [here](https://github.com/leggedrobotics/viplanner/tree/main/omniverse).
 An updated version will be available soon.